Brady Bluhm

-Brady Bluhm is an American former child actor (born 1982 or 1983).
+Brady Bluhm (born July 6, 1983) is an American former child actor.
 He provided the voice of Christopher Robin in a number of Winnie the Pooh projects from 1997 to 2005, as well as the bit role of Billy in 4C in the Dumb and Dumber franchise, as a child in the original 1994 film, returning to acting for a cameo appearance, at age 30, in the 2014 sequel.
 He also had a prominent supporting role in the TV series Get a Life.

 Bluhm is a former member of the Church of Jesus Christ of Latter-day Saints and served an LDS Mission in Concepción, Chile.
 Since 2008, after returning from his mission then returning briefly to voice acting, he has worked as a security systems salesman.
 As of 2019, he resides in Rancho Cucamonga, California with his wife, Abbie, and their two children.